 Take some of your prepared bechamel and spread it evenly at the bottom of a 13×9 baking dish, then top that with half of the pasta mixture.
 Layer minced meat over then top all of that with the remaining half of the pasta.

 And then add one egg to the rest of the cooled bechamel sauce and mix well.
 This egg is optional, I like adding it as it helps brown the top nicely.
 Pour all this remaining bechamel over the top end even the surface.
 Pop in a preheated oven until it is bubbly and nicely browned.

 Let it cook down for like 30 minutes so you will be able to handle better.
 Cut and serve with your favorite salad.
 A serious comfort and warming food especially in this cold weather.

 Don’t want to miss a recipe?
 Sign up for the FREE Amira’s Pantry newsletter delivered to your inbox with lots of tips and surprises!
 And stay in touch with me on Facebook, Twitter, Pinterest, and Instagram for all the latest updates.

 - 4 Tablespoon tomato paste.

-- 4 cups of milk or liquid mixture see notes.**
+- 4 cups of milk or a mixture of milk and broth. .**